iq-motion-control/iq-module-communication-doc/docs/communication_protocols/timer_based_protocol.rst

 Standard PWM
 *************
 Standard PWM refers to a very commonly used analog protocol that uses a 1000 microsecond to 2000 microsecond pulse to send throttle commands.
 This pulse encodes a number from 0.0 to 1.0, where typically, a 1000 microsecond pulse represents 0.0, a 1500 microsecond pulse represents 0.50, and a 2000 microsecond pulse represents 1.0.
-These values represent a throttle percentage as well, with 1000us (0.0) mapping to 0% throttle and 2000us to 100% throttle.

-So, for example, the 1700us pulse shown below represents a 70% throttle command (1700 is 70% of the way between 1000 and 2000 microseconds).
-The flight controller is configured to transmit this 1700us pulse at 400Hz:
+So, for example, the 1700us pulse shown below represents a 0.7 command using default settings.
+The flight controller in this example is configured to transmit this 1700us pulse at 400Hz:

 .. image:: ../_static/comms_protocols_pictures/70_pct_throttle.png